What Is Optic Nerve Regeneration?

 The challenge

 A central bottleneck in optic nerve regeneration research is demonstrating that anatomically confirmed axon regrowth produces a functionally relevant visual outcome.
-Many strategies that robustly increase axon counts in the optic nerve produce little or no behavioural recovery, because regenerating axons may fail to reach appropriate targets, form functional synapses, or conduct action potentials reliably owing to inadequate remyelination.
-A key study by Bhatt et al. (2016, Cell) showed that PTEN/SOCS3 co-deletion and OPN/IGF-1/CNTF triple treatment each drive robust retinal axon regeneration but do not restore significant visual function without concurrent enhancement of axonal conduction, which was achieved pharmacologically with 4-aminopyridine and confirmed by optomotor testing.
-This finding, replicated with different treatment paradigms, underscores that optomotor behavioral measurement is the necessary proof-of-concept test for any regeneration strategy: it reports the net outcome of axon growth, myelination, targeting accuracy, and synapse formation in a single, graded, non-invasive assay.
+Many strategies that robustly increase axon counts in the optic nerve produce little or no behavioral recovery, because regenerating axons may fail to reach appropriate targets, form functional synapses, or conduct action potentials reliably owing to inadequate remyelination.
+A key study by Bei et al. (Cell, 2016) showed that PTEN/SOCS3 co-deletion and OPN/IGF-1/CNTF triple treatment each drive robust retinal axon regeneration but do not restore significant visual function without concurrent enhancement of axonal conduction, which was achieved pharmacologically with 4-aminopyridine and confirmed by optomotor testing.
+This finding, replicated with different treatment paradigms, underscores that optomotor behavioral measurement is a valuable functional proof-of-concept endpoint for regeneration strategies expected to restore subcortical visuomotor circuitry: it reports the net outcome of axon growth, myelination, targeting accuracy, and synapse formation in a single, graded, non-invasive assay.

 Conventional histological assessment of axon regeneration (anterograde cholera toxin B tracing, GAP-43 immunostaining, RGC counts by RBPMS or Brn3a) answers only structural questions.
-ERG and VEP are sensitive to retinal and cortical function respectively, but neither is specific to the subcortical retinorecipient pathway that is the proximal target of RGC axon regeneration.
-The optomotor reflex, mediated by the nucleus of the optic tract and accessory optic system, is the most direct non-invasive window into subcortical retinocollicular and retinopretectal pathway integrity.
+ERG and VEP are sensitive to retinal and cortical function, respectively, but neither is specific to the subcortical retinorecipient pathway that is the proximal target of RGC axon regeneration.
+The optomotor reflex depends principally on accessory-optic and pretectal circuits, making it a useful behavioral readout for interventions intended to restore those retinofugal pathways.

 How Striatech products help